Milking

 Milking is the act of removing milk from the mammary glands of cattle, water buffalo, humans, goats, sheep, and, more rarely, camels, horses, and donkeys.
 Milking may be done by hand or by machine, and requires the animal to be currently or recently pregnant.
 The milker may refer either to the animal that produces the milk or the person who milks said animal.

 Hand milking

-Hand milking is performed by massaging and pulling down on the teats of the udder, squirting the milk into a bucket.
-Two main methods are used: